RASBENNETT/bird_spotter/README.md

 ## Usage

-The app was created using Docker, meaning anyone with Docker will be able to clone and run the app on any machine.
+The app uses Docker containers, meaning anyone with Docker downloaded will be able to clone and run the app.

 To build and run the app: